GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/integration.md

 ### Swift Package Manager

-Open your `.xcodeproj`, select the option "Add Package Dependency" in File > Swift Packages, and paste the URL for the library you want to integrate:
+Open your `.xcodeproj`, select the option "Add Package..." in the File menu, and paste the URL for the library you want to integrate:

 - For the LLC (**StreamChat**) use:
   - `https://github.com/getstream/stream-chat-swift`